Rakeela/dragora-notes/2021-3-24-Fifty-Eighth.md

 The protocol itself is a bit intrinsically dense.
 I'd have to look up each piece of it.
 I wonder how it would differ from a protocol that would filter exclusively for Th-17 inducing dendritic cells.
 Will I be able to tell?
 An earlier chapter (5) talks about in vitro (laboratory) generation of dendritic cells; a later chapter (8) talks about generating tolerogenic dendritic cells.
 The information might be here.

 It's petty, but I'm a little concerned about my fine manual dexterity for some of this work.
 I'm clumsy, not graceful.
 I have the hands of a pianist, the shoulders of a farmer, and the brain of something else.
 Lab work may leave me wishing I had prosthetic hands so that I could have a system which would behave in more well-defined ways than my natural hands.
 If my hands offend me, can I cut them off?

 ---

+It's a side-swipe on this topic, but I wonder if textbook publishing is used to grant prestige to research reproductions, as refinement of protocols like this would be something that would need to be re-performed on an ongoing basis in order to enable the production of the best possible textbooks.
+Reproduction of research is something that can sometimes suffer detrimental underperformance.

+---
+Turnquist, H.R.
+Fischer, R.T.
+Thomson, A.W.
+(2009, Jul.)
+Pharmacological Modification of Dendritic Cells to Promote their Tolerogenicity in Transplantation.  *Dendritic Cell Protocols*.
+Retrieved 2021-3-24 from a physical book.

+...

+---
 Back to [[day-post-archive]]